-Numerical models discussed above assume the geometry of natural fractures is given.
-Due to limited access to the subsurface to monitor fractures, simulation of natural fractures has been always considered as an option to predict fracture growth in the subsurface (Olson, 2004).
-Any hydraulic fracturing simulation is generally built upon existing formation and fracture properties, including formation geomechanical properties, treatment and petrophysical data as well as the exact location of natural fractures.
-However, the location and dimension of natural fratures cannot be determined accurately using seismic or logging tools.
+Numerical models discussed above assume that the geometry of natural fractures is given.
+Due to limited access to the subsurface to monitor fractures, simulation of natural fractures has always been considered as an option to predict fracture growth in the subsurface (Olson, 2004).
+Any hydraulic fracturing simulation is generally built upon existing formation and fracture properties, including formation geomechanical properties, treatment and petrophysical data, as well as the exact location of natural fractures.
+However, the location and dimension of natural fractures cannot be determined accurately using seismic or logging tools.
 This limitation has restricted the application of commercial and academic fracturing simulators.
 To address this deficiency, several approaches have been taken to the industry.
-In the first approach, a fully random set of fractures are considered as natural fractures, and hydraulic fracture is assumed to only propagate through these fractures (Referece MFRac or McClure and Horne), which is not completely representing fracture distribution of formation of interest.
-Extensive outcrop studies in the last couple of decades demonstrate that joints distribution is not a fully random distribution and depending on the rock properties and tectonic history, it may range from a single set of parallel joints to multiple sets of intersecting joints (Ortega et al. 2000, Ortega et al. 2006).
-Additionally, depending on rock fracturing properties, each joint set could be equally spaced or clustered (Olson et al. 2008).
-Therefore, we may conclude that although we cannot come up with a deterministic distribution and location of natural fractures, characteristic distribution of natural fractures in different situation could be different, in otherwords, pattern of induced fracture networks is dictated by natural fractures and their orientation with respect to principal in situ stresses.
-Therefore, we need to set our goal to speculate the characteristic geometry of natural fractures in the subsurface rather than a deterministic approach of locating the exact location of each fracture as this problem is ill-conidtioned and does not have a unique solution.
+In the first approach, a fully random set of fractures are considered as natural fractures, and hydraulic fracture is assumed to only propagate through these fractures (Meyer and Brazan, 2011), which is not completely representing the actual fracture distribution in the formation of interest.
+Extensive outcrop studies in the last couple of decades demonstrate that joints distribution is not fully random distribution; depending on the rock properties and tectonic history, it may range from a single set of parallel joints to multiple sets of intersecting joints (Ortega et al. 2000, Ortega et al. 2006).
+Additionally, depending on formation properties, each joint set could be equally spaced or clustered (Olson et al. 2008).
+In summary, the pattern of induced fracture networks is dictated by natural fractures and their orientation with respect to principal in situ stresses.
+Therefore, we need to set our goal to speculate the characteristic geometry of natural fractures in the subsurface rather than a deterministic approach of determining the exact location of each fracture as this problem is ill-conditioned and does not have a unique solution.